ImagingDataCommons/idc-wsi-conversion/README.md

 CPTAC collections are of two generations CPTAC-2 and CPTAC-3, which have slightly different naming and metadata conventions that need to be addressed during conversion.

 The metadata was obtained in JSON form from the ESAC portal, which is no longer in service, but since these collections are no longer being updated, alternative sources have not been considered.
 In theory, CPTAC metadata is available from the PDC portal, but this has not proven helpful so far.
 The metadata used (if available) includes the specimen_id, case_id (DICOM Patient ID), gender, age, height, weight, race, and tissue_type (normal or tumor).
 Unfortunately, whether the tissue was frozen or FFPE is not available in the ESAC metadata.
+Also, the metadata is not available for a relatively high proportion of the images, in which case the specimen_id and case_id were derived from the source file name.
 The tumor_site is not used to determine the anatomy, which is derived instead from the collection, but it is recorded in the specimen description.
+The ESAC portal JSON metadata was first converted to CSV form for use by the "cptacsvstodcm.sh" script using ["CPTACJSONAPIClinicalData.java"](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main//CPTACJSONAPIClinicalData.java).